First Majestic Reports Second Quarter Financial Results and Quarterly Dividend Payment

-(1) The Company reports non-GAAP measures which include cash costs per silver equivalent ounce produced, all-in sustaining cost per silver equivalent ounce produced, total production cost per tonne, average realized silver price per ounce sold, working capital, adjusted EPS and cash flow per share.
-These measures are widely used in the mining industry as a benchmark for performance, but do not have a standardized meaning and the methods used by the Company to calculate such measures may differ from methods used by other companies with similar descriptions.
-See "Non-GAAP Measures" in the MD&A for a reconciliation of non-GAAP to GAAP measures.
+(1) The Company reports non-GAAP measures which include cash costs per silver equivalent ounce produced, all-in sustaining cost per silver equivalent ounce produced, total production cost per tonne, average realized silver price per ounce sold, working capital, adjusted EPS and free cash flow.
+These measures are widely used in the mining industry as a benchmark for performance, but do not have a standardized meaning under the Company's financial reporting framework.
+See "Non-GAAP Financial Measures" below.

-The Company realized an average silver price of $27.32 per ounce during the second quarter of 2021, representing a 58% increase compared to the second quarter of 2020 and a 1% increase compared to the prior quarter.
+The Company realized an average silver price of $23.93 per AgEq ounce during the second quarter of 2022, representing a 12% decrease compared to the second quarter of 2021 and a 10% decrease compared to the prior quarter.

 The table below represents the quarterly operating and cost parameters at each of the Company's four producing mines during the quarter.

-Total production in the second quarter was 6.4 million silver equivalent ounces, consisting of 3.3 million ounces of silver and 46,544 ounces of gold, representing an increase of 13% and 95%, respectively, compared to the previous quarter primarily due to a 14% increase in silver equivalent production from the three operating Mexican mines and the inclusion of production from the Jerritt Canyon mine and successful ramp up of the Ermitaño mine at Santa Elena.
+Total production in the second quarter was 7.7 million AqEq ounce, consisting of 2.8 million ounces of silver and 59,391 ounces of gold, representing a 20% increase compared to the second quarter of 2021 primarily due to a full quarter of production from the Jerritt Canyon mine and successful ramp up of the Ermitaño mine at Santa Elena.

 COSTS AND CAPITAL EXPENDITURES

-AISC in the second quarter was $19.42 per ounce and in-line when compared to $19.35 per ounce with the previous quarter.
-The slight increase in AISC was primarily attributed to an increase in cash cost per AgEq ounce due to the addition of Jerritt Canyon which was mostly offset by a decrease in sustaining costs in total mine development in Mexico.
+AISC in the second quarter was $19.91 per ounce compared to $20.87 per ounce the previous quarter.
+The decrease in AISC per AgEq ounce was primarily attributed to lower cash costs per AgEq ounce as well as a decrease in general and administrative costs and share-based payments during the quarter.

-Total capital expenditures in the second quarter were $58.3 million, primarily consisting of $15.5 million at San Dimas, $17.2 million at Santa Elena (including $8.4 million towards the Ermitaño project), $2.8 million at La Encantada, $8.1 million at Jerritt Canyon and $14.4 million for strategic projects.
+Total capital expenditures in the second quarter were $70.0 million, primarily consisting of $14.4 million at San Dimas, $16.4 million at Santa Elena, $2.8 million at La Encantada, $26.9 million at Jerritt Canyon and $9.5 million for strategic projects.

-The Company is pleased to announce that its Board of Directors has declared a cash dividend payment in the amount of $0.006 per common share for the second quarter of 2021, representing a 33% increase compared to the prior quarterly payment as a result of higher generated revenues.
-The second quarter cash dividend will be paid to holders of record of First Majestic's common shares as of the close of business on August 26, 2021 and will be distributed on or about September 16, 2021.
+The Company is pleased to announce that its Board of Directors has declared a cash dividend payment in the amount of $0.0061 per common share for the second quarter of 2022.
+The second quarter cash dividend will be paid to holders of record of First Majestic's common shares as of the close of business on August 16, 2022 and will be distributed on or about August 31, 2022.